pymupdf/PyMuPDF/docs/tutorial.rst

     pix = page.get_pixmap()

 *pix* is a :ref:`Pixmap` object which (in this case) contains an **RGB** image of the page, ready to be used for many purposes.
-Method :meth:`Page.get_pixmap` offers lots of variations for controlling the image: resolution, colorspace (e.g. to produce a grayscale image or an image with a subtractive color scheme), transparency, rotation, mirroring, shifting, shearing, etc. For example: to create an **RGBA** image (i.e. containing an alpha channel), specify *pix = page.get_pixmap(alpha=True)*.
+Method :meth:`Page.get_pixmap` offers lots of variations for controlling the image: resolution / DPI, colorspace (e.g. to produce a grayscale image or an image with a subtractive color scheme), transparency, rotation, mirroring, shifting, shearing, etc. For example: to create an **RGBA** image (i.e. containing an alpha channel), specify *pix = page.get_pixmap(alpha=True)*.

 A :ref:`Pixmap` contains a number of methods and attributes which are referenced below.
 Among them are the integers *width*, *height* (each in pixels) and *stride* (number of bytes of one horizontal image line).
 Attribute *samples* represents a rectangular area of bytes representing the image data (a Python *bytes* object).